 Applicants who successfully pass the prescreening for acting and who choose the in-person audition option should come prepared with the following:

-- Two monologues from modern or contemporary plays (preferably written after 2000) by characters close to your own age.
+- Two contrasting monologues from modern or contemporary plays (preferably written after 2000) by characters close to your own age.
 Each monologue should be less than 90 seconds.
 You may re-use one of your prescreen monologues for this round.
 If you choose to do this, we encourage you to try to take on the piece in a new way and explore other possible choices.

 - Please bring with you to the audition (1) a current resume listing all productions in which you have been involved, and when and where produced; (2) a photograph of yourself alone.
 This does not have to be a professional headshot.